 Finding the right mover can make or break your relocation experience.
 Hire the right ones and they will make your move a breeze by simplifying the moving process, taking on the labor of your move, and freeing up your time on moving day for all the other things that go along with a life change you’ll be worrying about.
 Hire the wrong ones, and life can be disrupted for months after your moving day.

 We’ve all heard horror stories about what it’s like to work with not-so-great movers.
-To help you avoid falling into the trap of hiring movers who will let you down, we’ve listed the top 5 things to look out for when calling companies and getting quotes.
+To help you avoid falling into the trap of hiring movers who will let you down, we’ve listed the top 5 things to look out for when hiring a moving company and getting quotes.

 Recommendations and Reviews – By just Googling “movers near me” you’ll be presented with tons of options, but are they trustworthy options…?
 A good place to start is by asking family and friends who have moved recently who they’ve used, how their experience was, and if they would recommend them.
 If no one you trust has moved recently, look into reviews and social media comments to see how their customers are treated and what they are saying about their experience.
 Read the five-star reviews and read the one-star reviews too.
 Keep in mind, people generally only leave reviews if they’ve had a really bad experience, but you can take a look at how the company chooses to respond (or not) as a gauge for how caring, attentive, and trustworthy the moving company is.
 You can gain a lot of insight by asking those around you and doing your research online.